-2020 has taught us that storytelling is at an all-time high, and people (influencers and consumers) love to be a part of campaigns that do it well.
 Viral content happens because it can connect us when we all feel disconnected.
-Whether audiences are consuming it, creating replica content, contributing to the conversation, or further distributing it, consumers are prime and ready to steer content towards success, all the more perfect for brand’s to produce content with viral potential.
+Whether audiences are consuming it, creating replica content, contributing to the conversation, or further distributing it, consumers are primed and ready to steer content towards success- brands just need to tap into the elements that make up viral content.

-For brands, viral potential means creating something bigger and bolder than what currently lives on their social real estate.
+For brands, viral content means creating something bigger and bolder than what currently lives on their social real estate.
 It's making that breakthrough video or social moment that drives exponential growth and expands business, fueled by engagement.
-Viral doesn't have the same meaning to one brand as it will for the next, but the end goal remains the same: driving awareness at scale, lowering Customer Acquisition Cost (CAC), and driving higher conversion.
-The formulas to reach these goals follow the same path, and the good news is the answer lies within your very own audience.
-Knowing your audience and understanding what they respond to is the first step.
-The second is to marry great ideas with the right influencers partners rooted in your brand's affinities.
+Viral doesn't have the same meaning for every brand, but the end goal remains the same: driving awareness at scale, lowering Customer Acquisition Cost (CAC), and driving higher conversion.

 Understanding how to connect with your audience will make it easier to decide what the content will be and who should be in it.
 Questions to ask yourself early on in the planning stage are: Is your brand celebrity-driven, or does your audience connect more to real people?
 Are they serious, philanthropic, or comedic?
 Where do they spend their time?
 What resonates with them?
 What triggers a reaction?
 Do they respond well to short-form content or longer-format content?

 Traackr is a one-stop-shop for checking all the boxes on whether your partner is a great fit and is the essential way to start your search.
-Once you have developed a shortlist of talent that fits your brand's criteria, now is the time to take it to the next level.
-Questions to ask yourself are:
+Once you have developed a shortlist of creators that fit your brand's criteria, you can take it to the next level with questions like:

-Finding the right person to tell the story or create a moment with your brand is essential.
+Finding influencers to tell a story or create a moment with your brand is essential.
 It can make or break the content.
-Ensuring your content goes viral to the right people is even more critical.
-Using tools like Traackr allows you to create both subjective and objective decisions about your talent selections!
-Hence, you can follow your gut and back it up with hard-hitting facts that you are onto something.
+Ensuring your content goes to the right people is even more critical for creating viral content.
+Using tools like Traackr allows you to create both subjective and objective decisions about your talent selections, allowing you to follow your gut and back it up with hard-hitting data.

 Once you have made the selection, take the time to understand how best to use them by studying their social channels and top-performing/bottom performing content.
 Having an analytical eye when digesting your influencer partner's content is a critical step to ensuring you are setting yourself up for success.
-Take the time to research and understand what works and what doesn't on their social pages.
-It will reward you in the long run by providing you with answers to questions that may not have presented themselves to you just yet.
+Research and understand what works and what doesn't on their social pages.
+It will provide you with answers to questions that may not have presented themselves to you just yet.

-Unfortunately, having the goal to produce viral content doesn't guarantee the content will go viral, and you have to be prepared to roll the dice eventually.
+Unfortunately, having the goal to produce viral content doesn't guarantee the content will go viral, b you have to be prepared to roll the dice.
 Be ready to make tough decisions when crossing the finish line and stick to the plan.
 While it's the talent's job to ensure they deliver on the brief, it's up to the brand to ensure the content stays on track for success.

 Has your company succeeded at creating a viral campaign?
 What strategy did you use?